Build5Nines/tf-azure-region-naming/README.md

 ## Notes

-- This module composes with the official Azure naming module: `source = "Azure/naming/azurerm"`.
+- This module uses the official [Azure naming module from Microsoft](https://github.com/Azure/terraform-azurerm-naming) (`source = "Azure/naming/azurerm"`) internally to compose the Azure resource names.
 - Sovereign or restricted regions aren’t included by default.
 If you need Azure Government or China regions, we can add a separate JSON file or a toggle.

 ## Contributing